-F. Lymphovascular and Perineural Invasion
+F. Lymphatic, Vascular, and Perineural Invasion

 It is recommended that small vessel vascular invasion should be reported separately from venous (large vessel) invasion.
 Small vessel invasion indicates tumor involvement of thin-walled structures lined by endothelium, without an identifiable smooth muscle layer or elastic lamina.
 Small vessels include lymphatics, capillaries, and postcapillary venules.
-Small vessel invasion is associated with lymph node metastasis and has been shown to be independent indicator of adverse outcome in several studies.
-The higher prognostic significance of extramural small vessel invasion has been suggested, but the importance of anatomic location in small vessel invasion (extramural or intramural) is not well defined.
+Differentiation of lymphatics from other vascular channels may require application of lymphatic specific endothelial markers like D2-40.1 Small vessel invasion is associated with lymph node metastasis and has been shown to be independent indicator of adverse outcome in several studies.2 The higher prognostic significance of extramural small vessel invasion has been suggested,4 but the importance of anatomic location in small vessel invasion (extramural or intramural) is not well defined.